AS OF JUNE 18, 2020, WE ARE FINISHING UP THE FINAL STAGES OF TRANSITIONING OUR VOLUNTEER TRANSPORT NETWORK.

 How it will work: A member of the public will make arrangements with a wildlife rehabber or veterinary personnel to accept the injured, ill, or truly orphaned wild animal.
 If that person cannot transport or find anyone that can, the rehabber or veterinary personnel can directly request assistance from our volunteer transporters.
 If a volunteer can be found, the rehabber or veterinary personnel will notify the person that has the animal and finish making arrangements.

 You may find a rehabber or veterinary personnel in our area of coverage that can take a wild animal in need of assistance but is not aware of us.
 In that case, please e-mail us for assistance.

-We are not wildlife rehabilitators.
-If you find an injured or orphaned wild animal, please use Animal Help Now to find the nearest permitted wildlife rehabilitator or veterinarian able to triage wildlife.
-We can provide possible assistance with transportation in Alabama, Georgia, and Tennessee.
-Our network of transporters are strictly volunteer.
-So we cannot guarantee assistance for each case.
+Also, we are not wildlife rehabilitators.
+If you find an injured or a truly orphaned wild animal, please use Animal Help Now to find the nearest permitted wildlife rehabilitator or veterinarian able to triage wildlife.
 The person responsible for finding the injured or orphaned animal is usually the best option for transport as opposed to searching possibly hours or days to find transport help.

 If the animal has an obvious injury, please contact a wildlife rehabber or specified veterinary clinic as soon as possible.
 Please keep in mind that some animals are mistaken as injured or ill because of a lack of understanding of what is normal behavior for a wild animal.
 Please do not waste time searching what to feed the animal.
 This will do more harm than good and wastes crucial time as the animal needs prompt medical attention.